-When The Doctor Gets Its Wrong (And Why It Matters)
+When The Doctor Gets It Wrong (And Why It Matters)

 Misdiagnosis of migraine is common, depriving patients of proper treatment and relief.

 For upwards of 80 percent of people with migraine symptoms, their first doctor encounter goes something like this: The patient raises the issue of headaches.
-The doctor asks about their symptoms, family history, administers a checkup, and at last gives a diagnosis of…sinus infection.
+The doctor asks about their symptoms, family history, administers a checkup, and at last gives a diagnosis not of migraine but of… sinus infection.

 Reasons For A Missed Migraine Diagnosis